kii-chan-reloaded/PlantGifBot/README.md

 # PlantGifBot
-Making gifs of Jeff the zebra plant for /r/takecareofmyplant
+Made gifs of Jeff the zebra plant for /r/takecareofmyplant

+# R.I.P.
+Jeff, we will never forget you